 - Stop at Nothing: The Lance Armstrong Story

 - Squad Goals

 - The Last Dance: Michael Jordan's Story

 - Icarus: Russia's Olympic Doping Scandal

+- Break point (tennis documentary)

-A Level PE can be undertaken at Bentley Wood High School and within the collegiate.
+A Level PE can be undertaken within the collegiate.
 Sport and Leisure is a rapidly growing industry which offers a wide spectrum of careers for the future.
 This would include: